Assistant Professor

 Research Description

-I am an ecologist with three primary research interests: wildlife and ecosystem responses to climate change in the Andes and Rocky Mountains, amphibian adaptations to high-elevation environments, and community interactions with animals that modify the environment (e.g., by nutrient subsidies, microhabitat creation).
-Current research involves studying the thermal biology of high-elevation salamanders.
+I am an ecologist with three primary research interests: wildlife and ecosystem responses to climate change, amphibian adaptations to high-elevation environments, and community interactions with animals that modify the environment (e.g., by nutrient subsidies, microhabitat creation).
+Current research investigates the role of animals in ecosystem development following glacier loss in the Andes and the thermal biology of high-elevation salamanders in the Rocky Mountains.
 There are opportunities in my lab for students interested in vertebrate and ecosystem ecology.

 Education